-- Energy Conversion and the Environment: Transportation Applications (Spring) requires only the sophomore prerequisites.
-Either MAE 427 or MAE 426 is required for all Aerospace Engineering students. - Automatic Control Systems (Fall) Mathematics in Engineering I (MAE 305) in addition to sophomore curriculum is a prerequisite.
+- Automatic Control Systems (Fall) Mathematics in Engineering I (MAE 305) in addition to sophomore curriculum is a prerequisite.
 Required of all Mechanical and Aerospace Engineering students. - Modern Control (Spring) A useful complement to MAE 433, treating more advanced topics in control system design.
 MAE 433 is a prerequisite.
 434 is an optional technical elective in the Mechanical Program. - Electrochemical Engineering (Fall) requires a background in thermodynamics.